rishoej/node-authentication-with-passport/README.md

 # Node.js authentication with passport
-Authentication with Facebook, Google and Github using Node.js and passport
+Authentication with Facebook, Google and GitHub using Node.js and passport

 ### Features
 - Login using Faceboo, Google or Github